 Compared to parrotfish, dolphins, and other sea creatures, it’s easier for sharks to rest.
 They have very few natural predators to consider as they catch some downtime.

-Koala bears sleep around 20 hours each day, so it makes sense that they need a safe and reliable sleeping method.
+Koalas are certainly animals that don’t sleep like the average human.
+Koala bears sleep around 20 hours each day!
+Therefore, it makes sense that they need a safe and reliable sleeping method.
 They are safer from predators like dingoes if they stay in trees.
 These are solitary mammals, so they don’t have other Koalas close by to alert them of danger.
 So, how do they sleep while remaining in the trees?

 A Koala bear has a thick rear end that it wedges in a forked branch up in a tree.
 With the help of its long claws, it is able to sleep sitting in this wedged position without fear of falling.